KubeRocketCI/docs/versioned_docs/version-3.9.0/operator-guide/auth/platform-auth-model.md

 # Overview

 In KubeRocketCI, access control is implemented through various authorization methods.
-User and group permissions are regulated using Keycloak, which integrates with RBAC.
-Permissions for third-party tools are managed using [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
-This document provides an overview of the access management entities in KubeRocketCI, including Kubernetes groups, custom resources, and Keycloak realm roles.
+To control access to the resources uses single point - Keycloak using groups and roles, which integrates with Kubernetes RBAC.
+Permissions for third-party tools are configured by Keycloak operator [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+This document provides an overview of the access management entities in KubeRocketCI and various tools, including Kubernetes roles, Keycloak realm roles and Kubernetes custom resources.
 It also details their respective permissions and the tools they are applied to.

 ## Keycloak

-This section explains what realm roles and realm groups are and how they function within Keycloak.
+This section explains what Keycloak resources are and how they interact to each other.

-The diagram illustrates the authentication flow within a system based on the [Add-Ons](../add-ons-overview.md) approach, where all tools and their Keycloak resources are managed within the [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) repository.
+The diagram illustrates the Keycloak resources within a system based on the [Add-Ons](../add-ons-overview.md) approach, where all tools and their Keycloak configurations are managed within the [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) repository.
 Various tools such as Argo CD, Nexus, Sonar, Report-portal, Harbor, and others are configured as OIDC (OpenID Connect) clients within a `shared` realm.
 Each component can have its own unique configurations, including Keycloak realm roles, realm groups, or client scopes.
 The `shared` realm, in turn, acts as an OIDC client to the `broker` realm, which serves as a proxy to external Identity Providers (IdPs) like Google, Facebook, and Active Directory (AD), supporting both OIDC and SAML protocols.